maximevhw/TryHackMe/README.md

     <b>Instructions</b>
   </summary>

-  You can find instructions on how to use this repository at [INSTRUCTIONS.md](INSTRUCTIONS.md).
+  You can find instructions on how to use this repository at [the original github](https://github.com/migueltc13/TryHackMe).
 </details>

 <br/>